HepLib/heplib.github.io/index.md

 ------------
   **HepLib** is a C++ library for computations in *High Energy Physics* with the help of *GiNaC* language which is a *C++* library used to perform symbolic computations.

-  **HepLib** combines serval well-known packages to get high efficiency, including
+  **HepLib** combines several well-known packages to get high efficiency, including

   -  **Fermat** to perform multivariate polynomial simplification, matrix operators, ...
   -  **FORM** to perform *Dirac* and *Color* matrix related computations, polynomial factorization, ...